Boavizta/cloud-scanner/README.md

 Cloud scanner is stable, but with limited functionality.

-At the moment:
+- Only EU region are supported: `--aws-region` flag only supports eu-based aws regions for the time being (eu-east-1,eu-central-1,eu-north-1,eu-south-1,eu-west-1,eu-west-2,eu-west-3)

-- Cloud scanner returns _empty_ impacts (i.e. zero values) for EC2 the instance _types_ that are not listed in Boavizta database.
+- Cloud-scanner return empty impacts if the instance _type_ is not listed in Boavizta database.
-- `--aws-region` flag only supports eu-based aws regions (eu-east-1,eu-central-1,eu-north-1,eu-south-1,eu-west-1,eu-west-2,eu-west-3).
 - Filtering instances by tag is not yet supported.

 This is work in progress, and development version may already implement theses functionalities.
-So have a look at the [changelog](https://github.com/Boavizta/cloud-scanner/blob/main/CHANGELOG.md) and [Issues · Boavizta/cloud-scanner](https://github.com/Boavizta/cloud-scanner/issues) on this repository.
+So have a look at the [changelog](https://github.com/Boavizta/cloud-scanner/blob/main/CHANGELOG.md) and [Issues · Boavizta/cloud-scanner](https://github.com/Boavizta/cloud-scanner/issues) on this repository or check the content of the `dev` branch.